hkhanna/django-stripe-billing/README.md

   - Must be an absolute URL or begin with a `/`.
 - `BILLING_STRIPE_WH_SECRET`
   - Optional
+  - If set, this should be in an environment variable.
   - If this is set, Stripe webhook processing will verify the webhook signature for authenticity.

 ## Usage